 Hypoparathyroidism is generally diagnosed when a person has low levels of calcium and parathyroid hormone in their blood.

-Since symptoms are often mild, healthcare providers sometimes “accidentally” find hypoparathyroidism when a routine blood screening shows the person has low levels of blood calcium.
+Healthcare providers sometimes “accidentally” find hypoparathyroidism when a routine blood screening shows you have low levels of blood calcium.

-A person is considered to have chronic hypoparathyroidism if they have low blood levels of parathyroid hormone and calcium at least twice within six months.
+You have chronic hypoparathyroidism if you have low levels of PTH and calcium at least twice within six months.

 If you’re experiencing symptoms of hypoparathyroidism, your healthcare provider will perform a physical exam and ask questions about your symptoms and medical history.

-They may have you undergo one or more of the following tests, which can help diagnose hypoparathyroidism:
+They may order one or more of the following tests to help diagnose hypoparathyroidism:

-Your healthcare provider may have you undergo other tests to check for more serious side effects of hypoparathyroidism, including:
+Your healthcare provider may want to check for more serious side effects of hypoparathyroidism, including:

-The goal of treatment for hypoparathyroidism is to minimize symptoms and correct the amount of calcium and minerals in your body.
+The goal of treatment for hypoparathyroidism is to get the right amount of calcium and minerals in your body.

 Treatment can include: